 We aim to equip new leaders who can promote a biblical understanding of the climate crisis and organize faithful responses within their campuses, churches and communities.
 Working together with experienced Y.E.C.A.
 Organizers and other mentors, Fellows develop a strategy and specific project for engaging their local context around climate action.
 The Fellowship includes project support, related travel expenses and a yearlong stipend for the Fellow.

-Learn more about the experiences of our first and second cohort of Climate Leadership Fellows here.
+Learn more about the experiences of our past Climate Leadership Fellows cohorts here.

 Be on the front lines of something bigger than each of us as individuals—join the national movement to help Christians engage faithfully around the climate crisis from a distinctively biblical perspective.